Benito Mussolini: Italian Social Republic ("Salò Republic")

 For about a year and a half, Mussolini lived in Gargnano on Lake Garda in Lombardy.
 Although he insisted in public that he was in full control, he knew he was a puppet ruler under the protection of his German liberators—for all intents and purposes, the Gauleiter of Lombardy.
 Indeed, he lived under what amounted to house arrest by the SS, who restricted his communications and travel.
-He told one of his colleagues that being sent to a concentration camp was preferable to this status.
+He told one of his colleagues that being sent to a concentration camp would be preferable.

-Yielding to pressure from Hitler and the remaining loyal fascists who formed the government of the Republic of Salò, Mussolini helped orchestrate a series of executions of some of the leaders who had betrayed him at the last meeting of the Fascist Grand Council.
+Yielding to pressure from Hitler and the remaining loyal fascists who formed the government of the Republic of Salò, Mussolini helped orchestrate executions of some of the leaders who had betrayed him at the last meeting of the Fascist Grand Council.
 One of those executed was his son-in-law, Galeazzo Ciano.
 As head of state and Minister of Foreign Affairs for the Italian Social Republic, Mussolini used much of his time to write his memoirs.
 Along with his autobiographical writings of 1928, these writings would be combined and published by Da Capo Press as My Rise and Fall.
-In an interview in January 1945 by Madeleine Mollier, a few months before he was captured and executed by Italian partisans, he stated flatly: "Seven years ago, I was an interesting person.
+In an interview in January 1945 by Madeleine Mollier, a few months before he was captured and executed, he stated flatly: "Seven years ago, I was an interesting person.
 Now, I am little more than a corpse."
 He continued: